Need to talk? Call 1800 882 436.

 What is a morphology scan?

-Your doctor or midwife is likely to recommend you have a morphology scan.
-But the decision to have one is yours.
+Your doctor or midwife is likely to recommend you have a morphology scan, but whether you have one is your choice.
+In Australia, you have the right to ask questions and make informed decisions about your pregnancy.

-A morphology scan is sometimes called a ‘fetal anomaly’ scan.
-Your doctor can use this scan to check your baby for congenital anomalies (birth differences).
+A morphology scan is sometimes called a ‘fetal anomaly' scan because it can provide information about if your baby could have any congenital anomalies (birth differences).

 Why might I need a morphology scan?